Philosophy Skin Care Review: Healthy Skin, That’s Our Philosophy!

 I haven’t used this product until now, but it was worth it.
 Simply pour a bit of the powder into a moisturizer of your choice and rub onto your face.
 You’ll notice that your moisturizer suddenly works even better than usual!

 This powder contains vitamin C, which helps your collagen stay in place to make your skin appear plump.
+A 2013 study on the effects of vitamin C in dermatology showed that vitamin C is particularly effective in preventing photoaging and reducing hyperpigmentation.
 It also helps brighten your skin.
 It’s a bit messy, but if you’re looking for a quick way to brighten and plump up your skin, this is a great product for you.

 Philosophy No Reason To Hide Review